 Tracking companies use sneaky technology like cookies to follow:

-The data brokers might then sell this information to other corporations, or they might use it themselves to help them choose which ads to show you.
+The data brokers might then sell this information to other corporations, or they might use it themselves to help them choose which ads to show you next.

-So all these businesses are making money selling your personal data in a multi-billion-dollar industry, but the way things have been so far, most of us will never see a penny of it.
+So all these businesses are making money selling your personal data, making billions from this fountain of information, but most of us will never see a penny of it.

-Basically, these data brokers want to know everything about you that is digitally accessible, including your:
+The data brokers want to know everything they can about you that is digitally accessible, including your:

 - What you buy, where and when